How to Start Homeschooling in Columbia

 - Your child can review completed Time4Learning content and retake quizzes and tests for mastery, allowing for growth without anxiety.

 - Columbia’s homeschool parents can spend less time doing administrative tasks with Time4Learning’s automatic recordkeeping and easy-to-use, customizable reports.

-- Your family can benefit from supplemental resources like Time4Writing, and Time4Languages, to enhance skills and learn a new language.
+- Your family can benefit from foreign language learning through Time4Languages to enhance skills and learn a new language.

 - Free access to Time4MathFacts, which helps students practice and master important math facts through interactive activities that reward them and motivate them to learn more.